ihe-k/ihe-k/About_Me.md

 # Publications

+* Carbon Monoxide Incidents in the UK (2012–2024): This repository contains data analysis related to carbon monoxide (CO) incidents in the United Kingdom from 2012 to 2024.
+Key insights include incident trends, dwelling type breakdowns and geographical distribution for public health as well as safety recommendations.
+* Fire and Rescue Incident Statistics (YE December 2025): Provides up-to-date statistics on fire incidents, casualties, false alarms and operational patterns in England.
+Includes detailed categories such as types of fires, response times and casualty data (data is updated quarterly).
+* Therapeutic Antibodies in Cancer Treatment in the UK: A comprehensive overview of approved monoclonal antibody therapies used in UK cancer treatments, covering mechanisms, targets, clinical applications and recent developments in immunotherapy.
+* Turning Knowledge into Action (K2A): A guidance framework developed to improve policy and decision-making through effective data use.
+It includes principles, cycle stages, core activities and practical tips for engaging stakeholders and communicating effectively.

 # Interests
 Health Systems Modelling • Chronic Disease Management • Evidence-Based Health Care • Causal Inference • Machine Learning • Game Theory & Decision Analysis • Bioinformatics • Public Health AI • Human Behaviour Simulation • Explainable AI • Gender Equity in Health • Tech for Social Impact